Yashgupta-commits/Module-6/README.md

 For example, if the user entered "Charlie", the output would be:
 Charlie's marks: 92

-5. If Student Not Found
+6. If Student Not Found
+else:
+    print("Student not found")
+if we put student name: "Rahul"
+"Rahul" is not in the dictionary.
+ So the output will be:
 Student not found

 Task-2